jmurth1234/tab-complete-input-vue/docs/docs.md

   <ValueExample />
 </ExampleContainer>

+### `startCompletionChar`

+When a word starts with the `startCompletionChar`, the component will start tab completing in the background.
+When combined with events like `tabSuccess`, this can be used to help build alternative UIs for completion using this component.

 ## Programatically tab competing

 Sometimes you may want to be able to tab complete an input field without the user pressing the tab key.
 For instance, if they're on a mobile device, most do not have a tab button.